hamdy-dawood/BookStore/README.md

 # book_store
-This is Flutter Task for Mobile Using (Cubit).
+This is Flutter Project for Mobile Using (Cubit).

 ## Links
 * [My Socials](https://znap.link/hamdy_Dawood)